01 of 19

 - Pork Rib Roasts are called pork center loin roasts or even sold as "pork roast" when the ribs are removed.
-They are fattier than pork tenderloins, but still fairly lean.
+They are fattier than pork tenderloin but still fairly lean.
 They are extremely juicy and flavorful.
-For a juicy roast, cook it with the slab of fat that comes on it still attached, simply carve it off after cooking.
+For a juicy roast, cook it with the slab of fat that comes on it still attached, and carve it off after cooking.
 Steaks cut from a rib roast are pork loin chops or pork rib chops.

 - Pork Top Loin Roasts are created by the butcher by tying two top loins together with the fat sides out.

-- Pork Sirloin Roasts (a.k.a. loin pork roast, pork hipbone roast, pork loin end roast) are lean but less expensive that pork tenderloins.
+- Pork Sirloin Roasts (a.k.a. loin pork roast, pork hipbone roast, pork loin end roast) are lean but less expensive than pork tenderloins.
 They are difficult to carve if they are bone-in, so have your butcher bone, roll, and tie it.